JoeGrn/loop-privacy-policy/README.md

-Privacy policy for the Loop app.</n
+Privacy policy for the Loop app.